Avishbansal10/Portfolio/README.md

 💼 Personal Portfolio Website

-This is a Personal Portfolio Website created to showcase my skills, experience, and projects in a clean, modern, and responsive format.
+This is a Personal Portfolio Website made to showcase my skills, experience, and professional journey.
-Built with HTML5, CSS3, and FontAwesome, this portfolio highlights my expertise as a Full Stack Web Developer.
+It is designed with a modern dark theme, ensuring a stylish and clean appearance on all devices.
 🚀 Features

-    Responsive design (mobile and desktop friendly)
+    Responsive and Mobile-Friendly Design

-    Clean dark theme for a professional look
+    Clean Dark UI for better readability

-    Animated social media icons
+    Profile Card with social media links

-    Clickable profile image that can be expanded (lightbox ready)

     About Me section

-    Skills & Expertise with logos:
+    Skills & Expertise cards (with logos of C++, Java, Go, JavaScript, and React)

-        C++

-        Java

-        Go

-        JavaScript

-        React

-    Work Experience section with internship details
+    Work Experience section

-    Download CV button
+    Download CV Button

+    Smooth layout and neat icons using Font Awesome

+🛠️ Built With

+    HTML5

+    CSS3

+    Font Awesome 6.5.2

+    Custom Responsive Design

-📂 Project Structure
+📁 Project Structure

 /portfolio-website/
 │